ivanrlg/ivanrlg/README.md

 ### Hi there 👋

-My name is Ivan Labrador, I am a Systems Engineer, passionate developer for Business Central and Navision.
+I'm Ivan Labrador!
+I'm a Systems Engineer with a passion for developing solutions in Business Central and Navision.

+**Professional Skills**

+* Expertise in Business Central and Navision development.
-<li>I also do developments in Xamarin and Arduino.</li>
+* Experience in Xamarin and Arduino.

-<li>I like to play guitar <g-emoji class="g-emoji" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1F3B8">🎸</g-emoji>, go hiking <g-emoji class="g-emoji" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f97e.png?v8">🥾</g-emoji>, love sunsets<g-emoji class="g-emoji" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f307.png?v8">🌇</g-emoji> and the movies <g-emoji class="g-emoji" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f3a5.png?v8">🎥</g-emoji>.</li>

-<li>I recently started writing a blog about developments related to Business Central, Xamarin and Arduino. <a href="https://ivansingleton.dev/" rel="nofollow">https://ivansingleton.dev/</a></li>
+* Blogger at [IvanSingleton.Dev](https://ivansingleton.dev), writing about Business Central, Xamarin, and Arduino.

+**Personal Interests**

+* Playing the 🎸 guitar.
+* Hiking 🥾 in the great outdoors.
+* Enjoying sunsets 🌇 and film 🎥.

+I love leveraging my unique blend of skills to solve complex problems and create innovative solutions.
+Feel free to reach out if you're interested in collaboration or just want to chat about tech!

 ### Technology Stack